Chart Color Schemes

 Corinda has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch identified 16 projects likely impacting the area.
-Major projects include Oxley Priority Development Area (PDA), Oxley Creek Transformation, Oxley Stormwater Management System, and Seventeen Mile Rocks Road Infrastructure Upgrade.
+AreaSearch has identified 16 projects that may impact this region.
+Notable ones include the Oxley Priority Development Area (PDA), Oxley Creek Transformation, Oxley Stormwater Management System, and Seventeen Mile Rocks Road Infrastructure Upgrade.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.